 The accumulation of 16 quarters results in a seven-day "gating."
 Being gated means a student may not leave campus, except for school commitments.
 Weekend leave for boarders will not be granted.
-For more information with respect to day students and gatings, see page 34.
-Students who have received a gating will be allowed to represent the School in all their co-curricular activities.
+For more information with respect to day students and gatings, see page 33.
+Students who have received a gating will be allowed to represent the School in all their cocurricular activities.
 Each subsequent accumulation of 16 quarters will result in an additional gating.
-Parents will be contacted by the head of house or the head of Senior School -academics & student life on the first two gatings.
+Parents will be contacted by the head of house or the head of Senior School academics & student life on the first two gatings.
 Students are liable for a three-day academic suspension upon receiving a third gating.
+A student who is gated may not visit other day or boarding houses until the completion of their gating.
+Day students who are gated must leave campus immediately following the completion of their academic and co-curricular responsibilities.